 Determining fault in any crash is not always straightforward.
 A number of factors come into play.

 In some cases, the driver making the U-turn may be to blame if he or she failed to proceed with caution and the maneuver was not done in a safe manner.
 Other times, the other driver involved may be to blame if he or she was speeding, ran a red light or was driving while distracted or impaired.

 Both drivers may even share partial responsibility for the accident.
 In these situations, Florida’s comparative negligence statute will not bar you from being able to recover compensation but any amount potentially awarded will be reduced according to your degree of fault for the crash.

 An experienced lawyer can help establish fault by reviewing state and local laws to assess if the driver made an illegal U-turn.
 An accident reconstruction expert may even be used to put together the events that led up to and caused the accident, if negligence was involved and who may be liable for damages.

 We Are Available 24/7 to Take Your Call

 If you have suffered an injury due to another’s wrongdoing, our lawyers at Gordon & Partners are available to assist you.
 You may be eligible to pursue significant compensation.
-Our firm has a proven track record, recovering millions of dollars on behalf of our clients over more than two decades.
+Our firm has a proven track record, recovering millions of dollars on behalf of our clients since 1993.

 An initial consultation comes at no cost or obligation to you.
 We do not charge upfront fees to retain our services and no fees unless we help you recover compensation for your losses.